Zoë Brigley: Biography

 In 2021, Brigley edited a special issue of the magazine Magma Poetry with Rob A. Mackenzie and Kristian Evans.
 In 2021 Brigley and Marvin Thompson were appointed as the first joint editors of the magazine Poetry Wales.
 However, Thompson stepped down from the role three weeks later.
-Since then, Brigley has introduced a scheme where a series of contributing editors join the magazine for a couple of issues, including Vicky Morris, Isabelle Baafi, Hannah Hodgson, and Taylor Edmonds.
+Since then, Brigley has introduced a scheme where a series of contributing editors join the magazine for a couple of issues.
 She edited with Kristian Evans the anthology 100 Poems to Save the Earth for Seren Books, and in 2022 became a poetry editor for the press along with the Welsh poet Rhian Edwards.

-Brigley was married to mathematics professor Dan Thompson until they got a divorce.
+Brigley was married to mathematics professor Dan Thompson, but they have divorced.